 - A resource is an object associated with an access condition (if applicable).

-- An object is an element of an ETCETERA module.
+- An object is an element of an ETC module.

 - Windows Authentication– Import the user’s existing Microsoft Windows account information and AUTH automatically authenticates the user using the associated Microsoft Windows account login information.